by David Young

 I confronted my surgeon about it, but he assured me that if I re-tore my graft, I would certainly know it.
 This went on until I graduated and I got my first job in Phoenix.

-I played in a men's basketball league put on by the community in which I lived in and on the most part, I played fairly well.
+the community in which I lived in and on the most part, I played fairly well.
 One day though, in the spring time, I went up for a lay up and got knocked down by a defender and landed on my right knee where it gave out on me again and it hurt pretty badly.
 I didn't think much of it again, just iced it and rehabbed it for a week or so.